henry-doan/Coding-docs/README.md

 }
 ```

 If you are using a external font, you would have to import them by CDN or either downloading it.
 Depending on where you got the font, you would have to follow their documentation.

-For example for google font.
+For example for google fonts.

 ```HTML
     <link href="https://fonts.googleapis.com/css?family=Pacifico" rel="stylesheet">